vemv/claude-code/README.md

 ### Command Reference

+- `claude-code-transient` (`C-c c m`) - Show all commands (transient menu)
 - `claude-code` (`C-c c c`) - Start Claude.
 With prefix arg (`C-u`), switches to the Claude buffer after creating.
 With double prefix (`C-u C-u`), prompts for the project directory
+- `claude-code-start-in-directory` (`C-c c d`) - Prompt for a directory and start Claude there.
+With prefix arg (`C-u`), switches to the Claude buffer after creating
 - `claude-code-continue` (`C-c c C`) - Start Claude and continue the previous conversation.
 With prefix arg (`C-u`), switches to the Claude buffer after creating.
 With double prefix (`C-u C-u`), prompts for the project directory
 - `claude-code-resume` (`C-c c R`) - Resume a specific Claude session from an interactive list.
 With prefix arg (`C-u`), switches to the Claude buffer after creating.
 With double prefix (`C-u C-u`), prompts for the project directory
 - `claude-code-new-instance` (`C-c c i`) - Create a new Claude instance with a custom name.
 Always prompts for instance name, unlike `claude-code` which uses "default" when no instances exist.
 With prefix arg (`C-u`), switches to the Claude buffer after creating.
 With double prefix (`C-u C-u`), prompts for the project directory
-- `claude-code-start-in-directory` (`C-c c d`) - Prompt for a directory and start Claude there.
-With prefix arg (`C-u`), switches to the Claude buffer after creating
-- `claude-code-toggle` (`C-c c t`) - Toggle Claude window
-- `claude-code-switch-to-buffer` (`C-c c b`) - Switch to the Claude buffer.
-With prefix arg (`C-u`), shows all Claude instances across all directories
-- `claude-code-select-buffer` (`C-c c B`) - Select and switch to a Claude buffer from all running instances across all projects and directories
 - `claude-code-kill` (`C-c c k`) - Kill Claude session
 - `claude-code-kill-all` (`C-c c K`) - Kill ALL Claude instances across all directories
 - `claude-code-send-command` (`C-c c s`) - Send command to Claude.
 With prefix arg (`C-u`), switches to the Claude buffer after sending
 - `claude-code-send-command-with-context` (`C-c c x`) - Send command with current file and line context.
 With prefix arg (`C-u`), switches to the Claude buffer after sending
 - `claude-code-send-region` (`C-c c r`) - Send the current region or buffer to Claude.
 With prefix arg (`C-u`), prompts for instructions to add to the text.
 With double prefix (`C-u C-u`), adds instructions and switches to Claude buffer
 - `claude-code-fix-error-at-point` (`C-c c e`) - Ask Claude to fix the error at the current point (works with flycheck, flymake, and any system that implements help-at-pt).
 With prefix arg (`C-u`), switches to the Claude buffer after sending
+- `claude-code-fork` (`C-c c f`) - Fork conversation (jump to previous conversation by sending escape-escape to Claude)
 - `claude-code-slash-commands` (`C-c c /`) - Access Claude slash commands menu
+- `claude-code-toggle` (`C-c c t`) - Toggle Claude window
+- `claude-code-switch-to-buffer` (`C-c c b`) - Switch to the Claude buffer.
+With prefix arg (`C-u`), shows all Claude instances across all directories
-- `claude-code-transient` (`C-c c m`) - Show all commands (transient menu)
+- `claude-code-select-buffer` (`C-c c B`) - Select and switch to a Claude buffer from all running instances across all projects and directories
+- `claude-code-toggle-read-only-mode` (`C-c c z`) - Toggle between read-only mode and normal mode in Claude buffer (useful for selecting and copying text)
+- `claude-code-cycle-mode` (`C-c c TAB`) - Send Shift-Tab to Claude to cycle between default mode, auto-accept edits mode, and plan mode

-- `claude-code-send-return` (`C-c c y`) - Send return key to Claude (useful for confirming with Claude without switching to the Claude REPL buffer)
+- `claude-code-send-return` (`C-c c y`) - Send return key to Claude (useful for confirming with Claude without switching to the Claude REPL buffer) (useful for responding with "Yes"  to Claude)
 - `claude-code-send-escape` (`C-c c n`) - Send escape key to Claude (useful for saying "No" when Claude asks for confirmation without switching to the Claude REPL buffer)
-- `claude-code-fork` (`C-c c f`) - Fork conversation (jump to previous conversation by sending escape-escape to Claude)
 - `claude-code-send-1` (`C-c c 1`) - Send "1" to Claude (useful for selecting the first option when Claude presents a numbered menu)
 - `claude-code-send-2` (`C-c c 2`) - Send "2" to Claude (useful for selecting the second option when Claude presents a numbered menu)
 - `claude-code-send-3` (`C-c c 3`) - Send "3" to Claude (useful for selecting the third option when Claude presents a numbered menu)
-- `claude-code-cycle-mode` (`C-c c TAB`) - Send Shift-Tab to Claude to cycle between default mode, auto-accept edits mode, and plan mode
-- `claude-code-toggle-read-only-mode` (`C-c c z`) - Toggle between read-only mode and normal mode in Claude buffer (useful for selecting and copying text)

 ## Desktop Notifications